- What Is a Project Plan?

 3. Define Project Scope

 It refers to the work required to accomplish the project objectives and generate the required deliverables.
 The project scope should be defined and organized by a work breakdown structure (WBS).
-Therefore, the project scope includes what you must do in the project (deliverables, sub deliverables, work packages, activities, tasks), but also what is nonessential.
+Therefore, the project scope includes what you must do in the project (deliverables, sub deliverables, work packages, action items), but also what is nonessential.
 The latter is important for the project plan, because knowing what isn’t high priority helps to avoid scope creep; that is, using valuable resources for something that isn’t key to your project’s success.

 4. Assemble a Project Team